devops329/devops/instruction/security/security.md

 ## Common attacks

-There many creative ways to exploit a software system.
+There are many creative ways to exploit a software system.
 Each has their own specific target, attack vector, and clever name.
 Take some time to become familiar with each of these exploits.

 - **Phishing**: Attempting to acquire sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in electronic communications.
 - **Malware**: Malicious software designed to harm, exploit, or otherwise compromise computer systems.
 Types of malware include viruses, worms, Trojans, ransomware, and spyware.